-Good governance also ensures school improvement is the 'golden thread' running through everything we do.
-The trust model for school improvement is based on the research carried out from the Education Endowment Foundation on effective implementation.
-This model is based around the four stages of Explore, Prepare, Deliver, Sustain.
+Good governance ensures school improvement is the 'golden thread' running through everything we do.
+The Trust model for school improvement is based on the research carried out from the Education Endowment Foundation on effective implementation.
+This model is based around the four stages of explore, prepare, deliver and sustain.